 We have previously reported the development of a high throughput screening (HTS) for the calcium-dependent interaction of the cTnISP with the cTnC (23).
 Here, in an analogous approach, we have developed, characterized and validated an HTS assay for the interaction of the cTnIAR with the C-lobe of cTnC.
-The newly developed assay is robust and sensitive, and requires very little reagents, making it ideal for larger screening campaigns.
+The newly developed assay is robust and sensitive, and requires minimal reagents, making it ideal for larger screening campaigns.
 Using the two developed assay systems targeting either the NcTnC or CcTnC interactions with cTnI, we performed multiple pilot screens of three commercially available compound libraries with more than 3000 compounds in total.
 Hit compounds were confirmed and validated in secondary screens and orthogonal assays using isolated cardiac myofilaments.
 Hit compounds-cTnC interactions were characterized using a wide range of biophysical techniques including isothermal titration calorimetry (ITC) and NMR spectroscopy, that allow us to define their interaction modes, binding affinities and interaction sites.
 Lastly, we tested for the functional effects of compounds in demembranated human myocardium and identified NS5806 as a potential scaffold for the development of new class of calcium sensitizers that stabilize active cardiac troponin.
 Both the developed HTS assays and identified compounds are suitable platforms for the development of novel cardiac troponin-directed therapeutical interventions for heart failure.

 Results and Discussion